aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 `line 9` outputs `5` and `line 10` throws an error, because

 * in `line 9` we invoke the `puts` method and pass in the local variable `a` as an argument.
 The local variable `a` is initialized in `line 1` to the Integer object `4` but reassigned to the interger object `5` inside the block, which is passed in as an argument to the `loop` method call.
-The loop break after initializing the local variable `b` to the integer object `3`.
+The loop breaks after initializing the local variable `b` to the integer object `3`.
 Since there is no further reassignment of `a`, `line 9` outputs `5` and returns `nil`.
-* in `line 10` we invoke the puts on the local variable `b` but since the variable initialized inside the block is not accessible outside the block, the program throws an error saying that the variable or method is not defined.
+* in `line 10` we invoke the puts on the local variable `b` ; since the variable initialized inside the block is not accessible outside the block, the program throws an error saying that the variable or method is not defined.

 This demonstrates the concept of variable scope, specially the idea that variables initialized outside the block is accessible inside the block but not vice versa.